kangarang/tcr-ui/README.md

 "Token-curated registries are decentrally-curated lists with intrinsic economic incentives for token holders to curate the list's contents judiciously" - Mike Goldin

-TCRs use an intrinsic token to incentivize a community to curate and reach decentralized consensus on a list of high-quality entries (Registry)
+TCRs use an intrinsic token to incentivize a community to curate and reach decentralized consensus on a Registry of high-quality entries

 The vision of this project is to build a registry-agnostic, highly-configurable, client-side user interface to interact and transact with Ethereum TCRs